 Don’t worry about mega pixels unless you are also a professional still photographer.
-Anything above 20 MP has the capability for amazing photos as long as the rest of the camera has the right features.
+Anything above 10 MP has the capability for amazing photos as long as the rest of the camera has the strong autofocus, and image stabilization.

 We thought about calling this ‘Ergonomics’, which is really just a fancy word for ‘feels good.’

 Unless your camera lives on a tripod 24/7, the weight and design of the camera is going to impact your experience at some point.
 Even if it is just moving it from room to room or packing up to take to another safe location.

 If you are like many content creators who are often on the move, then you are going to want to make sure the physical traits of the camera match your style in a couple of ways:

 For starters, if you are going to be holding your camera all day, then pay attention to the weight of the camera.
 A heavy bulky camera can wear you down and feel cumbersome, an the quality of you work will suffer as a result.